 The Stonewall at (just) 53 Christopher Street has been totally renovated in a beautiful decor and romantic atmosphere.
 Bi the way, the other half of the original Stonewall Club at street level is now occupied by a fingernail salon!
-Before then, that storefront was leased to a men's leather clothing shop.The new Stonewall owners have returned it to the original name: The STONEWALL Inn.
+Before then, that storefront was leased to a bagel shop, a dry cleaning business and a men's leather clothing shop.The new Stonewall owners have returned it to the original name: The STONEWALL Inn.
 These diverse owners attended a recent meeting of the renowned S.V.A.
 Appropriately, the Stonewall Club again supports the Stonewall People!!
 We hope that it lasts this time.

-Recent Gay History Event: The "Grand Gay Re-Opening" of The Stonewall was on Friday, June 1st, 2007 @ 6 p.m.
-The STONEWALL Veterans' Association was ever-present.
+Recent Gay History Event: The "Grand Gay Re-Opening" of The STONEWALL was on Friday, June 1st, 2007 @ 6 p.m.
+The STONEWALL Rebellion Veterans Association was ever-present.
 The 1969 "Stonewall Car" convertible was on display out front of the club on Christopher Street -- just like in the Gay days!
-For any upcoming S.V.A. events periodically held at the place that we made famous, The Stonewall Inn, visit: www.STONEWALLvets.org/upcomingevents.htm.
+For any upcoming S.V.A. events periodically held at the place that we made famous, The STONEWALL Inn, visit: www.StonewallVets.org/upcomingevents.htm.

 Stonewall Veteran Daria Modon in N.Y.C. in 1969